Mushroom Powder vs Liquid: Which One is better?

 There is no wrong choice.

-Only an honest comparison of $/gram of bio-available fungal β-glucans.
+Only an honest comparison of $/gram of accessible fungal β-glucans.

 🔍 A Note on Transparency and Testing